golang-leipzig/golang-leipzig.github.io/content/posts/meetup-11-wrapup.md

 The data science process is not free of friction, especially when acquiring, preparing and cleaning data.
-But even when data is readily available, one might want to use it to train a number of ML model to perform model selection.
+But even when data is readily available, one might want to use it to train a number of ML models to perform model selection.

 And what happens, if an update is available and the whole process needs to be run again?
 Optimally with a tested model that is put into production in